Cumulocity-IoT/cumulocity-microservice-archetype/README.md

 However the complete project is directly runnable without any additional changes.
 It uses also some best practices like:

 - using spring profiles (dev, test and prod)
+- using specific launch configurations for VSCode and IntelliJ IDEA and externalized cumulocity bootstrap configuration
-- using local configured application-dev.properties to run localy on development env
+- using local configured application-dev.properties to run localy on development env, see also initializer script
+- using best practices for gitignore and README.md
 - using Logback configuration file
 - using current java cumulocity microservice SDK + configuration via cumulocity.json
 - using custom banner with cumulocity SDK version
 - using JUnit 5 and SpringBootTest to check if context load is successful

-In order to make it even faster to setup your project, the archetype contains a post-generation script which registers your microservice automatically on your tenant.
-This step is optional.

-The post-generation script does following steps:

-- Generate microservice application on tenant
-- Subscribes microservice to tenant
-- Acquires microservice credentials
-- writes all information to application-dev.properties

 ## Prerequisites